matthew-towers/psht/README.md

 # psht

-This bash script compiles a LaTeX document written using the `multiaudience' package into multiple pdf files, one for each audience specified.
+This bash script compiles a LaTeX document written using the `multiaudience` package into multiple pdf files, one for each audience specified.

 To make it work you must have the